 This can be useful if the APP uses a front-end/back-end infrastructure.
 The APP front-end asks the PKSA to sign a message with one of the account's keys, then send it to its back-end when it makes API calls related to the account.
 The back-end can then validate the signed challenge against the account public key.

-challenge_reqcommand to the HAS with a valid auth_token.
+the APP sends a challenge_req command to the HAS with a valid auth_token.

-- 3.[Optional] the APP shows information about the pending request to the user.
+[Optional] the APP shows information about the pending request to the user.
 It may also ask them to (re)start their PKSA to approve the challenge signing within the allowed delay.

 the HAS then forwards the challenge_req command to the PKSA

 the PKSA checks if it can decrypt the payload and prompts the user to approve or reject the challenge

-- 6.the user approves or rejects the challenge.
+the user approves or rejects the challenge.

 For clarity, transaction refusal is not depicted in the above diagram.
 The flow would be the same but with a sign_nack message.